RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 Of course you would just go to one preferences pane, or a location where all of your configuration files are held, and edit things as necessary right?

 Well… No. You will need to go into multiple applications and through multiple configuration dialogues to find what you need to change.
-These things all right to different places on the disc, or the registry and if you make a mistake then good luck figuring out how to undo it if it's not changeable from the GUI.
+These things all write to different places on the disc, or the registry and if you make a mistake then good luck figuring out how to undo it if it's not changeable from the GUI.

-And if for some reason the application that controls those settings has some sort of problem, then you are really screwed.On my window system I have at least a dozen applications the control configuration for how my system operates in some manner.
+And if for some reason the application that controls those settings has some sort of problem, then you are really screwed.
+On my window system I have at least a dozen applications the control configuration for how my system operates in some manner.
 Video card drivers, mouse drivers, three different things to control how the screen displays, two different ways to interact with USB devices, etc...
 It never stops.

 In macOS the same equipment (same system, same peripherals) are controlled by 1 preferences app, all of the prefs are in the same directory in human-readable text files, and the GUIs are all consistent (except the mouse drivers).
 Most Linux DE's are equally easy, but the preferences are in predictable directories if required.